Ali lemon

 - The ESP32-C6 SuperMini runs the main async task loop via Embassy.

-- On button press, a mode-specific timing profile is selected, and serving coffee and water for the correct duration starts.
+- On button press, a mode-specific timing profile is selected, and serving sugar with lemon acid and water for the correct duration starts.

 - The water sensor is polled continuously; if the tank is empty, dispensing is blocked and the display shows a warning.